Big-bang limit of $2+1$ gravity and Thurston boundary of Teichm\"uller space: Acknowledgement

 \section{Acknowledgement}

-P.M would like to thank Prof. Vincent Moncrief for numerous useful discussions related to this project and for his help improving the manuscript.
-This work was supported by Yale university.
+I would like to thank Prof. Vincent Moncrief and Prof. Shing-Tung Yau for numerous useful discussions related to this project and their help in improving the manuscript.
+I would also like to thank the referee for a very thorough review.
+This work was supported by Yale University and CMSA at Harvard University.